The self-portrait: the bravest form of art?

 So how do you go about it?

-Any accomplished artist knows that you need to really observe things before you can paint or draw them.
-The hardest part of a self-portrait can often be in really looking at yourself.
-Most of us may glance in the mirror while brushing our teeth, or check our outfit before leaving the house but we rarely focus on our faces.
-Even a woman wearing make-up will isolate her features individually, rather than really examining her whole face.
-She will use make-up to mask and enhance, rather than really studying the form that is before her.
+Any accomplished artist knows that you need to observe things before you can paint or draw them.
+The hardest part of a self-portrait can is really looking at yourself.
+Most of us may glance in the mirror while brushing our teeth, or check our outfit before leaving the house, but we rarely focus on our faces.
+Even a person wearing make-up may isolate their features individually, rather than examining their whole face.

-Before you paint a self-portrait, really study the shape and form, distance yourself from the reality of the face before you.
+Before you paint a self-portrait, study the shape and form, and try to distance yourself from the reality of the face before you.

 Capturing facial expression and personality can be especially hard when you are doing a self-portrait.
 Mirrors can be limiting and only offer a few solutions.
-Sit still so that the light is consistent and ask a friend to snap pictures of you talking, and capturing the change in expression.
-Alternatively, you could use a time lapse camera to collect a number of different faces.
-To really capture your likeness you’ll want natural facial expressions, rather than anything posed or contrived.
+Sit still so that the light is consistent and ask a friend to snap pictures of you talking to capture changes in expression.
+Alternatively, you could use a time-lapse camera to collect a number of different faces.
+To capture your true likeness, you’ll want natural facial expressions, rather than anything posed or contrived.

-You can often tell a self-portrait, they stand out from portraits of other people.
-They seem to reveal more, there seems to be less distance between the canvas and the person and the honesty is louder than ever.
+You can often pick out a self-portrait as they stand out from portraits of other people.
+They seem to reveal more, there seems to be less distance between the canvas and the person, and the honesty is louder than ever.